mjeanroy/exiftool/README.md

 You can see that utilizing the -stay_open functionality provided in ExifTool you can realize magnitudes times more performance.

-Also the bigger of a test you run (more iterations) the bigger the performance margin increases.
+Also, the bigger of a test you run (more iterations) the bigger the performance margin increases.

 ### Troubleshooting